project-meucci/thimm.github.io/docs/Agtech - So What?/Changing-human-behavior-how-matt-crozier-introduced-technology-to-a-200-year-old-sheep-station.md

 ---
-title: Changing human behavior - how Matt Crozier introduced technology to a 200 year old sheep station
+title: Changing Human Behavior How Matt Crozier Introduced Technology To A 200 Year Old Sheep Station
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-11-04)